tanoManzo/notes/NLP/Hero of NLP.md

 - Bi-linear attention, two vectors, one matrix in the middle.
 Matrix by vector by vector is the attention score.
 Only the dot-prod is too rigid.
 The matrix will allow you to focus on parts of the two vectors.
 That matrix can be the product of two lower ranked matrices.
 Those matrices can be multiplied by the two vectors, which it is more computational efficient.
 - Author of Glove paper.
 Give a better understanding.
 Latent Semantic Analysis, vector representation of word meaning.
 Singular Value Decomposition.
 Reducing rank.
 - Scaling of NLP models.
 BERT 2018 good enough for smaller task NED, QA, etc.
+- GPT3, you do not need to train each task.
+You only need to give instruction to the model.
+Translate this, or Can you add this plus this, etc.
+- Meta learning.